SFI President of Ireland Future Research Leaders Award

 - Be an individual who will be recognised by the Research Body upon receipt of the SFI award as an independent investigator who will have an independent office and research space at the host Research Body for which s/he will be fully responsible for at least the duration of the SFI grant.

-As this programme is aimed at attracting a new generation of research leaders to Ireland, applicants may not hold a significant SFI award such as Principal Investigator, Investigator Award (IA) or Project (IP), Stokes Professorship or Lectureship, Research Professorship, SFI PIYRA, SFI SIRG or SFI CDA, nor should they have received an SFI Research Centre award as a lead or co-PI.
+As this programme is aimed at attracting a new generation of research leaders to Ireland, applicants may not hold a significant SFI award such as an SFI Investigators Programme award (including Investigator Awards or Projects), Stokes Professorship or Lectureship, Research Professorship, SFI PIYRA, SFI FRL, SFI SIRG or SFI CDA, nor should they have received an SFI Research Centre award as a lead investigator or co-PI.

-Research Body submission confirms that the lead applicant meets these criteria and is either a member of the academic staff, or awaiting appointment as defined above.
+Research Body submission confirms that the lead applicant meets the above criteria and is either a member of the academic staff, or awaiting appointment as defined above.

-SESAME will open for submissions on 03 March 2017.
-The deadline for applications to the President of Ireland Future Research Leaders programme is 05 May 2017, 13:00 Dublin local time.
+The deadline for applications to the President of Ireland Future Research Leaders Programme is the 3rd August, 13:00 Dublin local time.
 The programme consists of a two-stage submission process encompassing a three-stage review.
-Applicants who are successful at Expression of Interest stage will be invited to submit a full proposal in advance of a deadline on 01 September 2017, 13:00 Dublin local time.
+Applicants who are successful at the Expression of Interest stage will be invited to submit a full proposal in advance of a deadline on the 8th November, 13:00 Dublin local time.
 Applicants whose full proposal receives excellent reviews will be invited for interview.
-Interviews will comprise presentation followed by question and answer session, and will be undertaken by an international review panel.
+Interviews will comprise a presentation followed by a question-and-answer session, which will be undertaken by an international review panel.

-A potential candidate for the SFI President of Ireland Future Research Leaders programme can contact any Irish Research Body and request consideration by the institution to be nominated.
-Applicants must submit an Expression of Interest (EoI) and if successful will be invited to submit a full proposal to the SFI President of Ireland Future Research Leaders programme.
-This Expression of Interest (EoI) should be submitted to SFI by the applicant's proposed host Research Body.
+A potential candidate for the SFI President of Ireland Future Research Leaders Programme can contact any Irish Research Body and request consideration by the institution to be nominated.
+Applicants must submit an Expression of Interest (EoI) and, if successful, will be invited to submit a full proposal.
+The Expression of Interest (EoI) should be submitted to SFI by the applicant's proposed host Research Body.

 Full details on the proposal and submission requirements may be found in the proposal call.
 Please read the documentation carefully in advance of queries and submission: